katej0320/GlobalNomad/README.md

 <br/>

 # 3. My Contributions

-Built Multi-Step Activity Creation & Editing Flow Implemented a multi-step form for posting and editing activities using Zustand for persistent global state and React Query for seamless server communication.
-Used setQueryData to instantly reflect changes in the UI without waiting for API responses, ensuring smooth user experience and data continuity across steps.
+- **Built Multi-Step Activity Creation & Editing Flow**
+  Implemented a multi-step form for posting and editing activities using **Zustand** for persistent global state and **React Query** for seamless server communication.
+  Used `setQueryData` to optimistically update the UI without waiting for API responses, ensuring smooth user experience and data continuity across steps.

-Implemented Infinite Scrolling with React Query
+- **Implemented Infinite Scrolling with React Query**
-Built an infinite scroll system using useInfiniteQuery and IntersectionObserver.
-Pagination was controlled via a nextCursor approach, and unnecessary network calls were avoided using hasNextPage.
-Scroll logic was abstracted into a custom reusable hook, resulting in a clean and efficient solution.
+  Developed infinite scroll functionality using `useInfiniteQuery` and **IntersectionObserver**.
+  Pagination was managed with a `nextCursor` approach, and redundant requests were avoided using `hasNextPage`.
+  Scroll detection and fetch logic were encapsulated in a reusable custom hook for maintainability.

-Image Upload & Preview System
+- **Image Upload & Preview System**
-Developed an image upload and preview feature using Zustand and URL.createObjectURL() to handle real-time previews.
-On edit, preloaded server images were converted to File objects for consistent local state.
-Resolved SSR issues with next/image by deferring preview rendering logic to useEffect.
+  Built a real-time image upload and preview feature using **Zustand** and `URL.createObjectURL()`.
+  On edit, server-stored images were preloaded and normalized into `File` objects to ensure state consistency.
+  Addressed SSR issues with `next/image` by deferring rendering logic into `useEffect`, maintaining stability during hydration.

 # 4. Key Features